Every business wants to generate more leads, right?

-The workbook is similar to templates, in that it explains everything the user will be learning (and working through), but instead of telling them what to do (like in a template) you leave open ended sections, so they can complete it themselves and make it as relevant to their aims as possible.
+The workbook is similar to templates, in that it explains everything the user will be learning (and working through), but instead of telling them what to do (like in a template) you leave open-ended sections, so they can complete it themselves and make it as relevant to their aims as possible.

 A good example of this is our storytelling for marketer’s workbook.
 This explains how a business can build their own ‘brand stories’ and implement them in their content, but it doesn’t give readers a story template.
-Instead, it prompts and asks questions that helps a user create their own story.
+Instead, it prompts and asks questions that help a user create their own story.

 A workbook will only be an effective lead magnet when it is around a subject that you know will make a massive difference to your target market’s performance.